-Several recent field experiments have provided L-band dual polarization datasets that can be used to evaluate algorithm performance under real-world conditions.
+Several recent field experiments have provided L-band dual polarization datasets that are used to evaluate algorithm performance under real-world conditions.
 These datasets have been compiled and archived for SMAP investigations.
-These datasets include aircraft observations of SMEX02, CLASIC, SMAPVEX08, CanEx-SM10, SMAPVEX12, and tower-based observations from ComRAD and other instruments.
+These datasets include aircraft observations of SMEX02, CLASIC, SMAPVEX08, CanEx-SM10, SMAPVEX12, SMAPVEX15-16, and tower-based observations from ComRAD and other instruments.
 When closely examined, these experiments only cover a limited set of conditions as a result of either design or meteorological circumstances.
 Therefore, it would be highly desirable for the algorithm selection process to acquire additional data sets.
-Tower (ComRAD APEX12) and aircraft (SMAPVEX12) experiments were successfully conducted in the Spring/Summer of 2012; data are currently being analyzed.
-Additional ComRAD data may be collected to aid in radar data cube and radiometer algorithm refinements.
+Tower (ComRAD APEX12) and aircraft (SMAPVEX12 SMAPVEX15-16) experiments were successfully conducted in the SMAP prelaunch and postlaunch time frames; data are currently being analyzed.

 In addition, several other field experiments outside of North America may prove valuable to the algorithm selection process.
-The airborne soil moisture field campaigns are listed in Table 7.
+The airborne soil moisture field campaigns are listed in Table 8.

-Table 7.
+Table 8.
 Airborne Soil Moisture Field Campaigns